dbfit/dbfit/CONTRIBUTING.md

  *  the pre-requisites to easily install Oracle
  *  the pre-requisites to easily install DB2
  *  the pre-requisites to easily install Informix
+ *  the pre-requisites to easily install Sybase IQ

 The VM doesn't include:
  *  a working Oracle installation (however there is a shell script to help with the installation described below)
+ *  a working Sybase IQ installation (however there is a shell script to help with the installation described below)
  *  a working Teradata installation (this can be created separately as a VMWare or EC2 installation)
  *  a working Netezza installation (this can be created separately as a pair of VMWare machines)